keatonelvins/keatonelvins.github.io/taytay.md

 “Sir Hartly is dead?
 But he was the man I came here to see!
 I heard he was the biggest lumby in all of Bigsurlafershire”, you say.

 “Ah yes, his mustache was renowned throughout the region.
 And I, Stapes, his trusted butler, loved him like a brother.
 But you see, the events around his death are rather... supernatural.
-Once a month, on the night of the full moon, Hartly will lock himself in this room to conduct his experiments.
-No one is to disturb him or attempt to gain entry until he opens the door in the morning.
+Once a month, on the night of the full moon, Hartly would lock himself in this room to conduct his experiments.
+No one was to disturb him or attempt to gain entry until he opened the door in the morning.
 But today, the door stayed locked.
 Eventually, we broke it down and found Hartly here, well...”

 The men are all up now, facing you and Stapes.
 The fire crackles in the corner, sending dancing shadows throughout the decrepit room.